 Longbridge Motor Factory. (now demolished and replaced with a shopping precinct and houses).

 The Norton Collection Museum, 26 Birmingham Road, Bromsgrove.

-Lickey Grange House, Bromsgrove, where he lived and the Austin 7 was conceived in the billiard room.
+Lickey Grange House, Bromsgrove, where he lived and where the Austin 7 was conceived in the billiard room. (now a private dwelling).